wxvrst/wxvrst/README.md

 ## My name is Ivan, I'm a beginner frontend developer.

 - 🔭 I'm currently working on my portfolio
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Vue and React

-## There is some of my projects
+## There are some of my projects:

 VanillaJS Projects:
   - https://wxvrst.github.io/WebDevelopmentProject/